taman0753/taman0753/README.md

 ### Hi there 👋

-I currently pursuing my Bachelor's of Technology in Computer Science Engineering with specialisation in [DevOps](https://aws.amazon.com/devops/what-is-devops/) from [UPES](https://www.upes.ac.in/).
+I currently a software engineer working in the Devops at Koo India.